OctopusDeploy/blog/blog/2020-11/set-up-octopus-deploy-on-docker-in-five-minutes/index.md

 After the values are added to the `.env` file, you can create the Docker Compose file.

-## The Docker Compose file
+## Configure Docker Compose to run Octopus Containers

-The Docker Compose file creates a running container for the Octopus Deploy environment to run on localhost.
+The next step is to create a Docker Compose file, which stores the configuration for two containers.
+The Docker Compose file creates a running container for the Octopus Deploy environment to run on your local computer.
 The Compose file consists of two configurations:

 - The SQL Docker image used for the Octopus Deploy backend
 - The Octopus Deploy Docker image